wyattscarpenter/mypy/docs/source/running_mypy.rst

     main.py:1: note: Hint: "python3 -m pip install types-PyYAML" main.py:1: note: (or run "mypy --install-types" to install all missing stub packages)

-You can resolve the issue by running the suggested pip commands.

-If you're running mypy in CI, you can ensure the presence of any stub packages you need the same as you would any other test dependency, e.g. by adding them to the appropriate ``requirements.txt`` file or dependency section of ``pyproject.toml``.
+You can resolve the immediate issue for your local environment by running the suggested pip commands.
+However, the recommended way to deal with this sort of error is to take all of mypy's suggestions of stub packages to install (in the above example, types-PyYAML), and add them to your project's dependencies, wherever you normally keep your test dependencies (eg, ``requirements.txt`` or an (optional-)dependency section of ``pyproject.toml``).
+This is especially useful for  `CI/CD
+<https://en.wikipedia.org/wiki/CI/CD>`_ pipelines, as it will make your builds
+and automated typechecks reproducible.

-The :option:`--install-types <mypy --install-types>` flag makes mypy list and (after a prompt) install all known missing stubs:
+The :option:`--install-types <mypy --install-types>` flag makes mypy list and (after a prompt) install all known missing stubs, and then type check your code:

 .. code-block:: text

     mypy --install-types

+(Use :option:`--non-interactive <mypy --non-interactive>` to install all suggested stub packages without asking for confirmation.)
-This is slower than explicitly installing stubs, since it effectively runs mypy twice — the first time to find the missing stubs, and the second time to type check your code properly after mypy has installed the stubs.
+This is slower than a normal run of mypy, since it effectively runs mypy twice — the first time to find the missing stubs, and the second time to type check your code properly after mypy has installed the stubs.
 It also can make controlling stub versions harder, resulting in less reproducible type checking — it might even install incompatible versions of your project's non-type dependencies, if the type stubs require them!

-By default, :option:`--install-types <mypy --install-types>` shows a confirmation prompt.
-Use :option:`--non-interactive <mypy --non-interactive>` to install all suggested stub packages without asking for confirmation *and* then type check your code.
+For these reasons, it is recommended that you should only use ``--install-types`` to generate a list of the known-available stub packages, which you should then copy to your project's dependencies to manage as normal.
+(Some people have been know to use ``--install-types --non-interactive`` in CI, but this is not recommended.)

 If you've already installed the relevant third-party libraries in an environment other than the one mypy is running in, you can use :option:`--python-executable